wawsyy/pro26/README.md

 ## Getting Started

 Each project contains its own README with setup instructions.
 Navigate to the specific project directory and follow the local documentation.

+## Project Overview

+This repository serves as a comprehensive showcase of Fully Homomorphic Encryption (FHE) applications built on Zama's fhEVM platform.
+Each project demonstrates different use cases and implementation patterns for privacy-preserving blockchain applications.

+## Architecture

+- **Smart Contracts**: Solidity contracts compiled with FHEVM
+- **Frontend**: React/Next.js applications with modern UI
+- **Testing**: Comprehensive test suites for both local and testnet environments
+- **Deployment**: Automated deployment scripts with verification

+## Contributing

+We welcome contributions!
+Please see individual project READMEs for contribution guidelines and development workflows.